 Am I covered if my RV is stolen?

 Even with all the security measures in the world, you may still be a victim of RV theft in Alberta.
 If that’s the case, will it be covered by your insurance?
-That entirely depend on if you’ve insured your RV and the individual wordings of your policy.
+That entirely depends on if you’ve insured your RV and the individual wordings of your policy.

 Our RV insurance does cover theft of your RV as well as the theft of its contents.

 If your RV is stolen, you should contact the police and your insurance company right away.

 Have more questions?
 Give us a call and we can chat.